SamMaisha/pulse-app/README.md

-## Loading Database table and seeding files
+## Loading Database table and seeding files in server

 1. on vagrant run command `psql`
 2. run commands: